 As such, Gnostics did not require the help of a church or religious officialdom for salvation – their religion was more a matter of personal exploration.
 Obviously, this didn’t play too well with those who were doing quite well out of organized religion, and so Gnosticism became a heresy.
 Very little of the Gnostic writings survived the Catholic Church’s purge – so much so that it was mostly through the Church’s own tirades against Gnosticism that the various Gnostic teachers and schools were known.
 Then, in December 1945 an Egyptian peasant stumbled across a number of papyrus books stored within a sealed earthenware jar in a cave near the town of Nag Hammadi.
 The ‘Nag Hammadi library’ has revolutionized thinking on the origins of Christianity – the leatherbound books contained various ‘alternative gospels’ and teachings which differ sharply from the content of the canonical gospels.
 These ‘secret’ gospels proclaim Jesus as a Gnostic teacher: “These are the secret words which the living Jesus spoke, and which the twin, Judas Thomas, wrote down,” says one.
 Another phrase in the Gospel of Philip gets to the heart of Gnosticism, describing the initiate as “no longer a Christian, but Christ.”

-So, for all his talk about the Bible being the ‘Lost Word’, Dan Brown once again is actually seriously undermining the Church with his latest novel, as he is saying that organized religion has subverted the original meaning of the Bible.
+So, for all his talk about the Bible being the ‘Lost Word’, Dan Brown once again is actually seriously undermining the Church with his follow-up novel to The Da Vinci Code, as he is saying that organized religion has subverted the original meaning of the Bible.
 The underlying message in The Lost Symbol is one of rebirth, transformation, and gnosis: various allusions are scattered throughout the book, including Mal’akh’s personal life changes, the “rebirthing” technique of the ‘Total Liquid Ventilation’ tanks, and even when Langdon emerges from the circulation conveyor in the Adams Building (“Langdon felt like he had just emerged from some kind of subterranean birth canal.
 Born again”).
 Dan Brown is, in fact, preaching the message of the Gnostics: that we all must pursue a personal path to illumination from within, rather than relying on salvation from the Church:

 You’ve put your finger on the precise problem!
 The moment mankind separated himself from God, the true meaning of the Word was lost.
 The voices of the ancient masters have now been drowned out, lost in the chaotic din of self-proclaimed practitioners shouting that they alone understand the Word…that the Word is written in their language and none other.